LivePersonInc/developer-center/pages/Documents/ConversationalAI/BotAccounts/credentials.md

 There's also a credential type that supports the use of [third-party NLU engines](intent-manager-natural-language-understanding-google-dialogflow-and-ibm-watson-nlu-engines.html):

-- **Third-party NLU (Fire API)**: If you're using a supported third-party NLU engine to match intents (for example, IBM's Watson), you can use this to authenticate with that engine.
+- **Third-party NLU**: If you're using a [Google Dialogflow or IBM Watson](intent-manager-natural-language-understanding-google-dialogflow-and-ibm-watson-nlu-engines.html) NLU engine for NLU intelligence, you can use this credential to authenticate with that engine.

 {: .important}
 When working with API integrations, keep in mind that the authentication type that you select for a credential must be supported by the API that you intend to call.
 For example, don't use Basic Authentication if the API doesn't support it.